openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     todo: let x = ([1,2,3][1]) - should be CTE, but it isn't
     todo: implement it properly for invocation context to get type from the context, not from the first element

-An *array literal* is an expression that can be used to create an array or tuple in some cases, and to provide some initial values:
+*Array literal* is an expression that can be used to create an array or tuple in some cases, and to provide some initial values:

 .. code-block:: abnf